EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-02-24-what-every-developer-should-do-with-their-new-aws-account.md

 secure place.
 This will be used to access your AWS account programatically.

 ## <a name="setup_aws_cli" />Setup the AWS command line interface.
+After downloading the access keys, the CLI should be configured to properly access AWS services programmatically.

-Install the command line interface.
+Install AWS CLI from the command line.

 {% highlight bash %}
 pip install awscli --upgrade --user